ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 the FastBoot environment.
 Make sure to guard against missing dependencies in that case.

+For apps trying to import third party libraries that are not compatible in Node, should create an in-repo addon within their app and follow the above guideline.

 ## Loading additional assets in FastBoot

 Often your addon may require to load third party libraries that are